Büro für architektonische Schnittstellen

 The urban analysis revealed that the Göllersbach stream is forming a corridor through the planning area which blocks accessibility from the east.
 To the west, similarly, the railway tracks and the UVN substation hinder western access to the site.
 This configuration shapes the area along a north-south axis, fragments the location, and prevents the potential development of a cohesive urban identity.

 To break this one-dimensional orientation, a large bridge is proposed over the Göllersbach in the east, guiding visitors along an artificial topography from the stream promenade into the building.
 The topography is integrated into the building while gradually transitioning into the structure’s volume.
 This gesture is also intended as an initial renaturation measure for the Göllersbach, while simultaneously creating an attractive link to the new middle school (Kornherrgasse 4).
 A bike path, following the topography, accommodates cyclists and non-motorized traffic from the stream promenade and leads them, on two distinct levels, to the school campus.
+A vertical playing wing is designed to connect all 3 floors above the aula while operating as a meeting and interactive space.
+It is conceptualized as a hanging playground fostering learning through play and interaction.

 The proposed building is designed using lightweight construction with a steel skeleton, partially complemented by wooden and glazing elements and minimal aluminum cladding.
 The construction method allows for future expansion and ensures the building remains flexible in both form and function, facilitating future adaptations.